This is the Only Debt That Disappears When You Die (and 9 That Don’t)

 Lumos sp/Adobe mother teaching son homework

-Child support payments are not forgiven when you die and will be claimed from your estate.
+Child support payments are not forgiven in the event of your passing and will be claimed from your estate.
 If you have a partner or spouse, some states may consider your partner responsible for continuing to make your child support payments.

 If you think your estate won’t be able to pay your child support obligations, you can take out a life insurance policy to help cover child support.
 Estate planning is crucial when you are supporting children and need to continue to support them.